Catalogue PDF Version

 Council of Directors

-The heart of the Institute for Global Studies administrative structure is the Council of Directors, led by a Director and Associate Director.
+The heart of the Institute for Global Studies administrative structure is the Council of Directors, led by a Director.
 Each of the contributing programs have representation on the Council but remain autonomous entities within the Institute.
 A Fellowship Advisor and a representative from the Center for Global Education are ex officio members.

 Contributing programs: